Our Community Needs

 A New Chapter in the Tidelands Health Story

-Our story began nearly 70 years ago.
+Our story began 70 years ago.
 It started with one hospital and a vision of bringing better health to the community.
 Today, Tidelands Health is our region’s largest health care provider with locations stretching from Andrews to Little River.

 Tidelands Health is dedicated to keeping the communities we serve healthy and active by promoting wellness, preventing illness, encouraging recovery and restoring health.